 This Strawberry Smoothie Bowl whips up with just 3 ingredients for a sweet and healthy breakfast or snack.

-Frozen strawberries, frozen bananas, and Greek yogurt blend into a thick and creamy strawberry banana smoothie bowl, ready for you to add your favorite toppings.
+Frozen strawberries, frozen bananas, and Greek yogurt blend into a creamy, thick smoothie bowl, ready for your favorite toppings!

 You’re going to love this

 As sweet and creamy as soft-serve ice cream.

 Quick and easy breakfast, lunch, snack, or healthy dessert

 Great way to get picky eaters to eat fruit!